naruthk/react-unit-testing/README.md

 - Provides **test **coverage****
 - Comes with a command-line-interface
 - Can mock functions and methods
+- Runs in a Node.js environment (not in the browser)

 [React Testing Library](https://testing-library.com/docs/) is a library for testing React applications.